nextleap-project/countermitm/source/new.rst

   We note, however,
   that such an infiltrator (say Bob when adding Carol as a new member), will have to sign the message containing the gossip fake keys.
-  If Carol performs an oob-verification with Alice, she can use Bob's signature to prove that Bob gossiped the wrong key for Alice.
+  If Carol performs a verification with Alice, she can use Bob's signature to prove that Bob gossiped the wrong key for Alice.